 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, McGregor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, McGregor is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in McGregor who work in food service (34.74%), office and administrative support (10.53%), and management occupations (6.32%).
+Overall, McGregor is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in McGregor who work in sales jobs (15.56%), food service (14.44%), and management occupations (7.22%).

 McGregor’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.